A History Behind Shasta Dam’s Essential Role in California Water

 A triumph of human determination and ingenuity, NorCal’s own Shasta Dam was built between 1937 and 1945.
 The ninth tallest dam in the United States and the biggest reservoir in California, the dam is a great place to take in breathtaking views of Mt.
 Shasta and enjoy great Spring weather.
-Sometimes forgotten by active North Staters, the dam and its surroundings provide great photo opportunities, fishing spots, tours and plenty of places to picnic and relax.
+Sometimes forgotten by locals and visitors alike, the dam and its surroundings provide great photo opportunities, fishing spots, tours and plenty of places to picnic and relax.
 Though we’ve visited the dam many times before, we recently took a trip to the landmark to rediscover what it’s all about.

 Walking on the road atop the dam, and looking down at its massive concrete wall you begin to wonder about its history.
 How was such a massive thing built?
 What has this place seen?
 How did it help shape the history of the area?
 I surfed the Internet a bit, and made some discoveries.

 Before construction could begin, millions of tons of bedrock had to be cleared from the construction site.
-Workers lived in a nearby site called “Contractor’s Camp,” which was equipped with a huge mess hall, rec center and hospital.
+Workers lived in a nearby site called “Contractor’s Camp,” which was equipped with a huge mess hall, recreation center and hospital.
 Following the attack on Pearl Harbor in 1941, many of the workers went off to war causing a shortage of laborers.
 Women and students filled in, and the dam ended up serving an important role on the eastern front as it provided power to many factories in the central part of the state.
-Construction wrapped up in 1944 meaning that the structure was completed nearly 26 months ahead of schedule.
-Even now, almost 70 years later, the dam serves a vital role in the regulation of California water.
+Construction wrapped up in 1944, completing the structure nearly 26 months ahead of schedule.
+Even now, 70 years later, the dam serves a vital role in the regulation of California water.